 If you’re an international student applying for scholarships that require you to list your GPA, it’s very important to convert your grades into the U.S.-formatted GPA.
 Why?
 If the scholarship provider can’t determine if you meet the GPA requirement, you won’t pass their eligibility check and won’t even be considered!
 So when you search through scholarship listings, make sure you have your GPA already calculated.

 Some student lenders operate in much the same way.
 Private lenders, whether in your home country or in the USA, typically don’t ask about your grades if your loan is collateralized, meaning that your parents have mortgaged their home or other property to secure the loan.
 That’s because the lender knows your educational or financial prospects don’t matter since it can seize your parents’ property if you fail to make your payments.

 If, however, you have a no-cosigner loan, where the loan is based on your future earning potential and not your parents’ assets, the lender will most likely ask about your grades.
 Grades are an excellent prediction of your future success – and your ability to finish your degree program, get a great job, and pay the lender back – which is all loan providers care about.
 Of course, companies issuing no-cosigner loans also consider other predictors of future success, such as the reputation of your university, the value of your degree program, and your prior professional experience.

 How can you convert your percentage or other grades to a semester or cumulative GPA?

-The challenge for international students, of course, is that converting your GPA to the equivalent in the USA can be more complex than simply performing a straight mathematical conversion.
-Other factors that may be taken into consideration include:
+The challenge for international students, of course, is that converting your GPA to its equivalent in the USA can be more complex than simply performing a straight mathematical conversion.
+Other factors that might be taken into consideration include: